In Stock

 Harvest

-Blackberries are typically ready to harvest in summer, but the harvest season can vary, running from late spring to mid-autumn, depending on your region and climate.
+Blackberries are typically ready to harvest in summer, but the harvest season can vary, running from late spring to autumn, depending on your region and climate.
 Look for fully black, glossy, and plump berries that detach easily from the cane with a gentle pull.
 If the berry resists or feels firm, wait a few more days.

 Harvest every few days during the season, using your fingers to gently pick the berries without damaging them.